Motors Liquidation Company: Court schedule and motions

-Hummer collapse
+Failed sale of Hummer

 On June 1, 2009, GM announced that the Hummer brand would be discontinued.
 The following day GM announced that it had reached a deal to sell the brand to an undisclosed buyer.
-Later, on June 2, 2009, the buyer was disclosed to be China-based Sichuan Tengzhong Heavy Industrial Machinery Company Ltd.

-Sichuan Tengzhong itself confirmed the deal on their website the same day.
+Later, on June 2, 2009, the buyer was disclosed to be Chinese road equipment manufacturer Tengzhong.
+Tengzhong itself confirmed the deal on their website the same day.
 The proposed transaction was scheduled to close in the third quarter of 2009, subject to customary closing conditions and regulatory approvals; financial terms of the agreement were not disclosed.

 Chinese regulators refused to allow for the purchase of the brand and GM decided on February 24, 2010, to retire the brand.
 Despite the failed sale, GM discussed entertaining interest in part of the Hummer brand, subsequently made no effort in that direction, leaving Hummer to close.

 Failed sale of Saturn

 On June 5, 2009, GM announced that the Saturn brand would be sold to the Penske Automotive Group.
 GM would continue building the Aura, Outlook and Vue for Penske for two years.
 However, the Penske deal failed and the Saturn division became defunct.